BenthicSubstrateMapping/PyHum/README.md

 1. read Humminbird DAT and associated SON files
 2. export data
 3. carry out rudimentary radiometric corrections to data, and
-4. classify bed texture using the algorithm detailed in Buscombe, Grams, Smith, (2015) "Automated riverbed sediment classification using low-cost sidescan sonar", Journal of Hydraulic Engineering, in press.
+4. classify bed texture using the algorithm detailed in Buscombe, Grams, Smith, (2015) "Automated riverbed sediment classification using low-cost sidescan sonar", Journal of Hydraulic Engineering, 10.1061/(ASCE)HY.1943-7900.0001079, 06015019.
 5. produce some maps on aerial photos and kml files for google-earth

 The software is designed to read Humminbird data (.SON, .IDX, and .DAT files) and works on both sidescan and downward-looking echosounder data, where available.